 Head of Health Research, Run Repeat

-So here are my top 3 pieces of advice, that have made the biggest change in my marriage:
+So here are my top 3 pieces of advice, that has made the biggest change in my marriage:

 It’s important to know where the other person is coming from when you have differences, and this brings more understanding in your communication.

-#2 Learn what the small stuff is, and learn not to sweat it.
+Learn what the small stuff is, and learn not to sweat it

 Men are usually brought up in a different way compared to women, so they don’t pay attention to things as all the cutlery on the table to be from the same set.